Parc national des Hautes‑Gorges-

 Telephone and Wi-Fi

 The park is not serviced by any telephone (no land line or cell phone access).
 A cellular amplifier is located on the wall of the electric shed next to the wood shed in the cabins sector and on the wood shed at the Cran campground.
-Wi-Fi network available at the Félix-Antoine-Savard Discovery and Visitors Centre, as well as at the Le Draveur Visitors Centre.
+Wi-Fi network available at the Félix-Antoine-Savard Discovery and Visitors Centre, as well as at the Draveur Visitors Centre.

 Services for families